Quantum Radiation Energy

 Generation and Application of New Quantum Radiation

 Generation and application of new quantum radiations from relativistic electron beams have been studied.
-Free electron laser, which is generated by a high brightness electron beam from an accelerator, is a tunable laser with high power.
-We have developed a thermionic cathode RF gun with our original RF control system to generate mid-infrared FEL with a compact accelerator system.
-In 2008 we succeeded in FEL power saturation at 13.6 μm in wavelength and now the FEL can provide the intense laser light in the wavelength region from 3.4 to 26 μm.
-As application researchers, we promote the mode-selective phonon excitation experiment to study wide-gap semiconductors in cooperation with in-house users as well as outside users.
+Free electron laser, which is generated by a high-brightness electron beam from an accelerator, is a tunable laser with high power.
+We have developed our original mid-infrared FEL system (KU-FEL) with a compact electron accelerator system.
+In 2008 we succeeded in FEL power saturation at 13.6 μm in wavelength and now the FEL can provide intense laser light in the wavelength region from 3.4 to 26 μm.
+KU-FEL achieved the world record of the highest FEL extraction efficiency of the normal conducting FEL system.
+As application researchers, we promote the mode-selective phonon excitation experiment to study wide-gap semiconductors in cooperation with in-house and outside users.
 Generation and application of Laser-Compton Gamma-ray beam have been studied for the nuclear safeguard and security technology.
-A short period undulator consisting of bulk high Tc superconducting magnet and table- top THz coherent radiation have been studied.
-We promote international collaboration research on renewable energy implementation in ASEAN as well.
+A table-top THz coherent radiation system has been studied.
+We also promote international collaboration research on renewable energy implementation in ASEAN as well.

 Principle of FEL

-Generation of Free Electron Laser (FEL) is based on the microbunching phenomenon driven by a high brightness electron beam which interacts with electro-magnetic field.
+Generation of Free Electron Laser (FEL) is based on the microbunching phenomenon driven by a high-brightness electron beam that interacts with an electromagnetic field.

 Wavelength Tunability of KU-FEL.